WekyDev/weky-npm/README.md

     message: message,
     opponent: opponent, // NOT CHANGEABLE
     challenger: message.author, // NOT CHANGEABLE
-    acceptMessage: "Click to fight with <@" + message.author + '>', // message sent to see if opponent accepts
+    acceptMessage: "Click to fight with <@" + message.author + '> at RPS!', // message sent to see if opponent accepts })
-})
 game.start() // start the game
 ```